 Giuseppe Marinoni started building frames in the early 80s after a lengthy career as a cyclist.
 Over 40 years ago he started building steel bikes in Montreal and the family business continues to this day.
 While known for the bikes, the founder himself has captured headlines in recent years.
 In 2012, Marinoni broke the 75-79 age group hour record with a 35.728-km ride at a velodrome near to where he was born in Brescia, Italy.
 In 2017, he broke the 80 to 84 hour record with a 39.004 km ride in Milton, Ont..

-Naked Bicycles based in Heriot Bay on Quadra Island in B.C. has been building custom frames since 1998.
-Founded by Sam Whittingham who has done extended touring, triathlons and Race Across American.
-The company makes road, cross and mountain frames out of steel and titanium.
+Naked Bicycles based on Quadra Island in B.C. has been building custom frames since 1998.
+Founded by Sam Whittingham, Naked Bicycles makes road, cross and mountain frames out of steel and titanium.

 Opus began in Montreal focused on building road bikes but has expanded in recent years with particular emphasis on commuting and urban riding in mind.
 They also offer e-bikes, trail and youth models in its line-up.

-Founded in 1981 and based in Vancouver, Rocky Mountain have been making bikes used at the top level of mountain biking for decades.
-The company’s line-up is punctuated by various models for different mountain bike riding styles but their wide catalogue also includes road, cyclocross and urban bikes.
-The company sponsors elite and pro freeride, enduro and cross country athletes.
+Founded in Vancouver in 1981, Rocky Mountain has been making bikes used at the top level of mountain biking for decades.
+The company’s line-up is punctuated by various models for different mountain bike riding styles but their wide catalogue also includes gravel bikes as well.
+The brand’s HQ are now in Quebec, and Rocky continues to sponsor elite and pro freeride, enduro and cross country athletes.

 Founded in 1993, in a farm workshop in Alma, Ont. by Hugh Black, True North history began with mountain bikes.
 Now based in Belwood, Ont., True North build steel and titanium frames ranging in riding styles from touring to mountain biking.